Submit Article

 What Were the Facts of This Case?

-MoneySmart Singapore Pte Ltd operates an online financial product comparison platform that enables consumers to review, compare, and purchase financial products offered by financial institutions such as banks and insurers.
-In late 2022, MoneySmart launched an in-house insurance brand called “Bubblegum”, offering direct-to-consumer digital insurance products for the Singapore market, including travel insurance and car insurance.
-MoneySmart’s operations extend beyond Singapore, with presence in Hong Kong and a footprint in Taiwan and the Philippines, and it had plans to expand within and outside Southeast Asia.
+MoneySmart Singapore Pte Ltd operates an online financial product comparison platform that enables consumers to review, compare, and purchase financial products from financial institutions such as banks and insurers.
+In late 2022, MoneySmart launched an in-house insurance brand called “Bubblegum”, offering direct-to-consumer digital insurance products (including travel insurance and car insurance) for the Singapore market.
+MoneySmart’s operations extend beyond Singapore, with a presence in Hong Kong and further footprints in Taiwan and the Philippines, and it planned expansion within and outside Southeast Asia.

-The defendant, Artem Musienko, is a Russian national.
-He was employed by MoneySmart from July 2022 to 12 January 2024 as Head of Technology for MoneySmart’s Bubblegum division.
-During his employment, he led the Design, Product and Technology department for the Bubblegum platform and mobile application, and he was responsible for ensuring the platform functioned properly.
-His reporting line ran to MoneySmart’s Chief Product Officer, who in turn reported to the Chief Executive Officer.
+The defendant, a Russian national, was employed by MoneySmart under an employment agreement dated 26 May 2022.
+He joined MoneySmart on 4 July 2022 as Head of Technology for the Bubblegum division.
+During his employment, he led the design, product, and technology department for the Bubblegum platform and mobile application, and ensured the platform’s functioning.
+His reporting line ran to MoneySmart’s Chief Product Officer, Massimiliano Del Vita, and then to the Chief Executive Officer, Vinod Nair.

 How Did the Court Analyse the Issues?